mikeczabator/crdb_check_user_passwords/README.md

 ### Using `VALID UNTIL`
 If you are using password based authentication, you could optionally enforce password TTL.
 The `VALID UNTIL` parameter sets the time until which the password is valid.
 Once that lapses, the user can no longer access the database.
 Read more about [VALID UNTIL here](https://www.cockroachlabs.com/docs/stable/create-user.html#parameters).

+### Finding default passwords
+Have you used default passwords for users in the past?
+Do you know if they were ever changed?

+When run with a priviledged user, this script will go through and identify any users which match a configurable default password.
+It will also generate the `ALTER` statement to remove password authentication altogether.